LiWentomng/BoxInstSeg/README.md

 - **Support of instance segmentation with only box annotations**

-   We implement multiple box-supervised instance segmentation methods in this toolbox,(*e.g.* BoxInst, DiscoBox).
+   We implement multiple instance segmentation methods with only bounding box in this toolbox,(*e.g.* BoxInst, DiscoBox).

 - **MMdetection feature inheritance**